 As the road goes around the bend.

-A lifetime crashes and it burns.
+When a lifetime crashes and burns,

 The Book of Life comes to an end.

 If I could ever talk to their God,

 Here is one thing I might say:

 “In case we do not pass your test,

 If we could fail and burn in hell,

 For breakfast I have a cup of tea,

 For lunch I may have a piece of fruit,